PhD position open!

 News

-The research team has a long-standing track record in the general field of low-power wireless technologies for IoT, and has been particularly successful in bringing research results into real-world prototypes and long-term operational deployments, yielding award-winning scientific publications, e.g., at IPSN (2009, 2011, 2015), PerCom (2012), EWSN (2018), and IPIN (2019).
+The research team has a long-standing track record in the general field of low-power wireless technologies for IoT, including award-winning scientific publications, e.g., at IPSN (2009, 2011, 2015, 2023), PerCom (2012), EWSN (2018), and IPIN (2019).

 The language of the research group is English.